 Hence it is very important that only trained and qualified people should carry out these studies.
 For example you could take the Abhisam Training course today to build your competency and that of your team as well.
 The course has an associated exam that can be taken online and a certificate of competency earned alongwith an electronic badge.

-Lastly though this tool is well known as a risk assessment technique, it is also useful from an operability studies point of view.
+Lastly thoughthis tool is well known as a risk assessment technique, it is also useful from an operability point of view.
 Thus it will identify potential operational problems too, such as the response time of a process operator to a process upset, whether manual valves have been installed in hard to access places and so on.
-However, this should be part of the scope that is given to the team.
-Spending a little more time on analyzing operability studies in the plant, will be worthwhile as it can significantly affect the human resources deployed in the plant.
-Think of it as a kind of work study that could optimize resources.
+However this should be part of the scope that is given to the team.
+Spending a little more time on analyzing operability issues in the plant, will be worthwhile as it can significantly affect the manpower deployment in the plant.
+Think of it as a kind of work study that could optimise manpower.

 Of late this has become a factor in many risk assessment studies.
 In our view one can easily incorporate this in the standard templates while doing a CHAZOP.
 All the deviations that can happen due to faults in the DCS/SCADA/PLC/SIS could be either due to random hardware faults, systematic (software) faults or malicious attacks.
 The consequences for these will be similar and can be analysed.
 The mitigation however will need some expertise in designing fault tolerant systems.
-The Abhisam ICS Cyber security training and certification course will cover these aspects.
+The Abhisam Industrial Cybersecurity training course will cover these aspects.

 Computer HAZOP or Control HAZOP refers to the Hazard and Operability Study technique being applied to Industrial Automation, Control Systems such as DCS, PLC, SCADA based systems.